rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The section focuses on the EGL 90 Universalgripper, highlighting its technical diagram and key features.
-It details the main body of the component, labeled "166004," and outlines various connection points and options for integration, such as the Greiferanschluss and service interface.
-This information is part of a broader discussion on the functionality and specifications of the EGL series, emphasizing its application in automation technology and compatibility with existing systems like PROFINET.</chunk_context>
+<chunk_context>The section focuses on the EGL 90 Universalgripper, highlighting its technical specifications and design features.
+It includes a detailed diagram of the component, labeled with various parts such as the main body and connection points, indicating its integration into larger systems.
+This information is part of a broader document that outlines the capabilities, applications, and technical data of SCHUNK's gripping technology, emphasizing the versatility and functionality of the EGL series in automation and handling tasks.</chunk_context>
 <chunk>## EGL 90

 Universalgreifer